 Lecture time: 95 min.
 Discussion time-test (Part I): approx. 10 min.
 Discussion time (Part II): approx. 30 min.
 Discussion time (Part III): approx. 30 min.

+Diane this will never work in one meeting – should it be under workshops?

 Lecture handling instructions

-You the workshop leader should learn and practice this lecture very much ahead of time.
+You the Seminar leader should learn and practice this lecture very much ahead of time.
 If you can’t share it from personal experience and benefits, better not share it at all.

 Orient the men to this difficult lecture.
 It is rather difficult to practice in the beginning, but it works!
 It takes quite a bit of personal perseverance to do this but it pays off in the future.
 So practice it yourself, then cautiously but firmly encourage the practical assignments.

-is the most difficult part of the lecture.
+PD25-part 2 is the most difficult part of the lecture.
 Be sure your students understand it.
 We recommend taking time to do a mini demonstration.

 See discussion section and DVD section.